Estonia

 Healthcare

-Estonia has two types of healthcare systems: public and private.
-The public is provided by Estonian Health Insurance Fund (EHIF; Haigekassa in Estonian), which a person receives if they have an employment contract in Estonia and their employer is paying social taxes for them.
-Insurance carriers offer private coverage in the country as well.
+In Estonia, there are two types of healthcare systems: public and private.
+The public one is provided by the Estonian Health Insurance Fund (EHIF; Haigekassa in Estonian), which a person receives if they have an employment contract in Estonia and their employer is paying social taxes for them.
+The private one is different insurers offering private insurance for healthcare.

 The Estonian health insurance system is a solidarity-based social insurance system.
 This means it provides healthcare for everyone.
 It is a solid healthcare system, and treatment is equally available in all regions.